ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 ### Environmental deployment

-A. Set up your own test network as described in [Ontology network setup](#ontology-network-setup).
-If there are not enough resources to run multiple nodes, it is recommended to use testing private network.
+A. Set up your own test network as described in [Connect to ontology](#connect-to-ontology).
+You can run ontology in test mode.
 Of course, you can also choose to connect to the Ontology's public testing network called Polaris.

-The next step will take the solo mode as an example.
+The next step will take the test mode as an example.

 B. Use the command `./ontology --rest --ws --localrpc --gaslimit 20000 --gasprice 0 --testmode --networkid 3` to start the testing network and enter the wallet account password.